NordicPlayground/nRF-Beehavior-Firmware/nRF53/README.rst

 Known issues and limitations
 ****************************

 There are probably mane issues and limitations, but this will take some time to write.
 The following text is kept as a template for writing this one.
+NOTE!!
 Sample text for asset_tracker_v2 is kept as example.

 Following are the current limitations in the nRF Cloud implementation of the Asset Tracker v2: